A pilgrimage to experience the Alaskan wilderness where Christopher McCandless spent his last days, as portrayed in the

 RULE NUMBER TWO – Don’t Require a Rescue.
 You’re getting yourself into this, so you’re expected to get yourself out of it.

 Magic Bus Location

 The Fairbanks Bus 142 was on The Stampede Trail, generally accessed via a serious, 37-mile backpacking trip in the Alaskan Wilderness.
-Its former site is open clearing on the trail near the Shushana River
+Its former site is an open clearing on the trail near the Shushana River

 Access to the Stampede Trail begins near the small town of Healy, Alaska.
 The trail is on state land, but it’s surrounded on three sides by Denali National Park.

 Google Maps actually has the GPS coordinates of the bus’s original location.

 From the 49th State Brewery in Healy, travel north on AK Route 3 (George Parks Highway) for 2.8 miles.
 Turn left on Stampede Road.

 The road is paved for the first 4 miles.
-The next mile is well-graded gravel, but continuing much farther requires a high clearance, 4 wheel drive vehicle and/or at ATV.
+The next mile is well-graded gravel, but continuing much farther requires a high clearance, 4 wheel drive vehicle or ATV.

 Vehicle travel deteriorates near Eightmile Lake, which is considered to be the trailhead.

 After the road turns into gravel, there’s a number of pullouts where you may park – so long as you’re not parking at the entrance to a private driveway.